georgekomen/ski_free_game/README.md

 **GEORGE KOMEN PROGRESS**
 1.)
-Crash bug fixed (*Actually two bugs, turning left or right after a crash*)
+Crash bug fixed (*Actually two bugs, turning left or right after a crash*).

-    Bug Description : Turning skier left after crashing into a rock or a tree caused the whole game to crash and end
+    Bug Description : Turning skier left after crashing into a rock or a tree caused the whole game to crash and end.

     Root cause : - Calling the function below when the skier has crashed means `this.direction` is `Constants.SKIER_DIRECTIONS.CRASH` and therefore the else block will be executed.